bigskysoftware/htmx/www/content/essays/web-security-basics-with-htmx.md

 The first one, `Secure`, ensures that the browser will not send the cookie over an insecure HTTP connection, only a secure HTTPS connection.
 Sensitive info, like a user's login token, should *never* be sent over an insecure connection.

-The second option, `HttpOnly`, means that the browser will not expose to the cookie to JavaScript, ever (i.e. it won't be in [`document.cookie`](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie)).
+The second option, `HttpOnly`, means that the browser will not expose the cookie to JavaScript, ever (i.e. it won't be in [`document.cookie`](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie)).
 Even if someone is able to insert a malicious script, like in the `evilwebsite.com` example above, that malicious script cannot access the user's cookie or send it to `evilwebsite.com`.
 The browser will only attach the cookie when the request is made to the website the cookie came from.

 Finally, `SameSite=Lax` locks down an avenue for Cross-Site Request Forgery (CSRF) attacks, which is where an attacker tries to get the client's browser to make a malicious request to the `yourdomain.com` server—like a POST request.
 The `SameSite=Lax` setting tells the browser not to send the `yourdomain.com` cookie if the site that made the request isn't `yourdomain.com`—unless it's a straightforward `<a>` link navigating to your page.
 This is *mostly* browser default behavior now, but it's important to still set it directly.